DavidWilson-Brown/311_wk3_day1_db_select/README.md

 1. Select all fields from users where the city equals Chicago

-  SELECT city FROM users WHERE city LIKE 'Chicago';
+  SELECT * FROM users
+  WHERE city = 'Chicago';

 2. Select the "state" field for users with a first name of "Glory"

-  SELECT state FROM users WHERE first_name LIKE 'Glory';
+  SELECT state FROM users
+  WHERE first_name = 'Glory';

 3. Select all fields from users whose phone1 starts with "773"

-  SELECT * FROM users WHERE phone1 LIKE '773%'
+  SELECT * FROM users
+  WHERE phone1 LIKE '773%';

 ## Query Responses